 An assistance dog will be carried by Thomas Cook Airlines from any UK airport to any European airport to which the airline operates.
 The service is also available on selected flights from Manchester to the USA - please ask for details.

-When you request carriage of an assistance dog we’ll need you to provide a letter from your Doctor with a diagnosis of your requirement of an assistance dog and needs for the emotional support in order for it to fly with Thomas Cook Airlines.
+When you request carriage of an assistance dog we’ll need you to provide a letter from your Doctor with a diagnosis of your requirement of an assistance dog and in order for it to fly with Thomas Cook Airlines.
 Please note that the letter must be on letter headed paper and no older than one year from the date of your flight.

 All service animals will require:

 - Evidence that the assistance dog is an Assistance dog and is trained by, what is known as, a recognised training organisation.
 Thomas Cook Airlines can accept a Certificate or ID book as pre-flight booking documentary evidence that the dog is trained by a recognised training organisation, with the ID tag on the dog’s collar, harness or jacket, helping to confirm the dog’s status as being trained by a recognised organisation.

 - Pet Passport.
 A Pet Passport must contain the following:

 - Date of birth/age, breed and coat colour, microchip number, date of insertion and location on animal

 - The vaccine manufacturer, product name and batch number.